MicrosoftDocs/connected-spaces/articles/faq.md

 - Assign client licenses to Azure Active Directory user accounts.

-At this time, you must use an Azure Active Directory tenant that is in the United Kingdom or United States.
-If your company’s tenant is registered in another country or region, the sign-up will fail.
-If you’re the global admin for your organization, you can [sign up with a new test Azure Active Directory tenant instead](admin-create-new-tenant.md).
+At this time, you must use an Azure Active Directory tenant in the United Kingdom or United States.
+If your company’s tenant is registered in another country or region, **the sign-up will fail**.
+If you’re the global admin for your organization, you can [sign up with a new test Azure Active Directory tenant](admin-create-new-tenant.md) in the US or UK to try out Connected Store.

 1. Go to the Connected Store setup page.